-\Students must complete all of the following requirements before applying for Student Teaching or Internship: Prerequisite courses, professional coursework, CBEST passage, negative TB test and subject matter competency.
+^{}Students must complete all of the following requirements before applying for Student Teaching or Internship: Prerequisite courses, professional coursework, CBEST passage, negative TB test and subject matter competency.

-Prior to filing for a credential the RICA exam and a valid CPR certificate covering infant, child and adult is required.
+Prior to filing for a credential, passage of the TPAs and the RICA exam and a valid CPR certificate covering infant, child and adult is required.
 The requirements for the Professional Clear Credential must be completed within 5 years of the date of issue of the Preliminary Credential.

-Education Specialist Credential in Mild/Moderate Disabilities-Level I
+Teacher Education - Education Specialist Programs Education Specialist Credential in Mild/Moderate Disabilities-Level I